webix-hub/docs/data/api/refs/ui.text.md

 =============

-{{memo An one-line, editable text field with the label inside it. }}
+{{memo  A one-line, editable text field with the label inside it. }}

-A label inside the control differs it from the input component.
+A label inside the control distinguishes it from the input component.
 Check [text](desktop/text.md) documentation for more detailed description.

 ### Constructor